Palliative Care and Caregivers

 Palliative care is one of many unique care options that’s being provided at UT Health Austin.
 It’s a special program that combines the highest level of medical treatment with emotional and spiritual support for patients who are dealing with a serious illness like cancer.
 That’s just one aspect of support that patients receive from UT Health Austin’s Livestrong Cancer Institutes.
-Director of Survivorship at UT Health Austin, Dr. Elizabeth Kvale, shared the importance of palliative care for patients and caregivers with KXAN.
+Director of Survivorship for the Livestrong Cancer Institues, Elizabeth Kvale, MD, MSPH, shares the importance of palliative care for patients and caregivers with KXAN.

 What is palliative care?